The Best Free Things to do in St. Louis

 St. Louis is filled with free museums and the Science Center is no exception.
 Families will love the interactive exhibits including learning about dinosaurs, energy, the weather, agriculture, structures, space, and more.

 While admission to most exhibits is free, there is a charge for special shows and exhibit areas such as the Omnimax movies and Planetarium shows.
-Parking used to be available for free on the Planetarium side in Forest Park, but that entrance is currently closed.
-The only entrance open is the main entrance which has a charge of $12-$15 for parking.
+Parking in the lot does have a fee or you can park on the street where allowed for free or on the Forest Park side at the Planetarium entrance for free.
+T

 Bonus Tips: Reservations are not required for general admission, but you can reserve tickets online in advance for special attractions/shows.